 Pediatric Dermatology Clinical Fellowship for 2016.
 The Division of Pediatric and Adolescent Dermatology of Rady Children's Hospital, San Diego and the University of California, San Diego has one opening for the Pediatric Dermatology clinical fellowship commencing July 1, 2016.
 The fellowship training includes clinical experience and training, cutaneous excisional and laser surgery, as well as teaching, clinical research, and opportunities for basic biological and biomedical research.
 The division, one of the largest in the country, is affiliated with the University of California, San Diego School of Medicine.
 Funding is available for one or two year positions.
 Interested candidates must have completed a residency in dermatology.

 For additional information, please contact Patti Oden at firstname.lastname@example.org.

-The Seattle Children’s Pediatric Dermatology Fellowship is a one year American Board of Dermatology (ABD) approved program which provides comprehensive training in all aspects of pediatric dermatology.
-Fellows will work with 5 board certified dermatologists and 2 APPs to care for inpatient and outpatient pediatric dermatology patients.
-Fellows will have procedural experience in areas including pulse dye and Nd Yag lasers among others.
-Fellows will participate in specialty clinics including dermatology-rheumatology, dermatology-immunology, teledermatology, and vascular anomalies.
-At the conclusion of training Fellows will be board eligible in pediatric dermatology through the ABD.
+The Seattle Children’s Pediatric Dermatology Fellowship is a funded, one year ABD approved program which provides comprehensive training in all aspects of pediatric dermatology.
+Fellows work with 4 board certified dermatologists to care for inpatients and outpatients at Seattle Children’s Hospital, affiliated with the University of Washington.
+Trainees obtain hands-on procedural experience in both the OR and clinic, including excisions and a wide range of lasers.
+We have multiple specialty clinics including alopecia, dermatology-rheumatology, dermatology-immunology, genetics, tuberous sclerosis, teledermatology, and vascular anomalies.
+Fellows have ample time for scholarly pursuits, and the opportunity to teach residents and medical students.
+At the conclusion of training, fellows are board eligible in pediatric dermatology and well prepared for their future careers.